gravityblast/web-app-theme/README.md

     rails g web_app_theme:theme admin --theme="drastic-dark"

-You can specify the template engine with `--engine=name` option, where name can be erb (default) or haml:
+You can specify the template engine with `--engine=name` option, where name can be erb (default), haml or slim (requires haml2slim and hpricot):

     rails g web_app_theme:theme --engine=haml # you must specify haml in your Gemfile